History of Suresnes: Early developments

-The first mayor of Suresnes whose name has been preserved is “Gui,” who appeared in court in 1161 for insubordination to the abbey.
-The judicial text, which confirms that the village was administered by a mayor and his subordinates, all of whom came under the jurisdiction of the abbey, mentions the existence of several small civil servants and craftsmen, who, in addition to the winegrowers, made up the population of Suresnes at the time.
+The first mayor of Suresnes whose name has been preserved is "Gui", who appeared in court in 1161 for insubordination to the abbey.
+The judicial text, which confirms that the village was administered by a mayor and his subordinates, all of whom came under the jurisdiction of the abbey, mentions the existence of several small civil servants and artisans, who, in addition to the winegrowers, made up the population of Suresnes at the time.
 In France, however, the mayor was considered inefficient, and the public prosecutor was born, appointed from among the notables, approved by the seigneur, and entrusted with some thankless maintenance and management tasks in the service of the community.

-The evolution of property rights and freedoms in the 13th century remained advantageous for the abbots: the estate still belonged to them, but personalities from outside Suresnes could acquire shares and dispose of them, provided they paid a substantial fee.
+The evolution of property rights and freedoms in the 13th century remained advantageous to the abbots: the estate remained theirs.
+Still, outsiders from Suresnes could acquire shares and dispose of them, provided they paid a substantial fee.
 Several Parisian bourgeois thus acquired the Suresnes vineyards, to make good investments and own modest or comfortable country houses near Paris.
 Their land was cultivated by laborers, often from Brittany, Normandy, or Picardy.
 The emancipation of the serfs on the estates surrounding Suresnes during this same century suggests that the village had already done away with serfdom for some time.
 Also in the 13th century, the prior of La Celle-Saint-Cloud still retained certain prerogatives over Suresnes, including receiving royalties owed by his winegrowers.

-From the 13th to the 16th century, certain knights bore the title “de Suresnes” (Sorenis or Syrenis), lending credence to the hypothesis that the monastery may have ceded them a portion of territory and that “seigneurs de Suresnes” may have existed.
-In reality, these were only modest individuals to whom certain lands may have been temporarily given as a reward for protection or legal aid, but who never used this title other than to specify their identity.
+From the 13th to the 16th century, certain knights bore the title "de Suresnes" (Sorenis or Syrenis), lending credence to the hypothesis that the monastery may have ceded them a portion of territory and that "seigneurs de Suresnes" may have existed.
+In reality, these were only modest individuals to whom certain lands may have been temporarily granted as a reward for protection or legal aid, but who never used this title except to specify their identity.
 There were also fiefs in Suresnes, a word which at the time did not designate noble property as it would later, but land owned by commoners, even servile personalities.